Home About

 About me

 Trying to figure out someone’s work quirks from those little daily interactions is a real head-scratcher and mostly a reverse-engineering process.
-This Document is for anyone who is slightly interested in knowing me, mostly in the work context.
+This document is for anyone interested in knowing me, mainly in the work context.
 Most of what you’ll find here comes from the generous feedback shared with me throughout my long career.
 I am grateful to all of them.

 If you want to learn about my work experiences, the best place to look is my LinkedIn profile.